kgraczyk/kgraczyk.github.io/_pages/about.md

 ======
 * I work at the [Institute of Theoretical Physics](https://www.ift.uni.wroc.pl), [Wroclaw University](www.uni.wroc.pl).

 * I am interested in particle, nuclear and computational physics.
-I am also an enthusiast of new computationals technologies such as Deep Learning and Quantum Computing.
+I am also an enthusiast of new computationals technologies such as Deep Learning.

 * I am an author of publications in the following arxiv categories: hep-ph, hep-th, hep-exp, nucl-th, nucl-ex, physics.comp-ph, cond-mat.dis-nn, physics.flu-dyn, stat.ML

-Topics of my research activity
+Current Projects I am involved
 ======
-  * neutrino-nucleon/nuclei interactions
-  * electromagnetic and weak structure of nucleon
-  * machine learning in particle and nuclear physics
-  * Bayesian statistics
+  * Bayesian Neural Networks for Partial Differential Equations
-  * symbolic programming
-  * deep learning in fluid dynamics
-  * Machine Learning in MC simulations of neutrino interactions
+  * Deep Learning for Physics of Fluids
+  * Deep Learning for NuWro Monte Carlo Generator
+  * Algebraic Structures for SuperGravity

 Available Ph.D. or MSc. topics